mishadoff/mishadoff.github.com_octopress/source/_posts/2012-12-11-ingress-tricks.markdown

 ## **Mods**
 * **Deploy portal shields.** For portals that have enough support and high level.
 Portal shields are relatively rare resources, so don't waste them.
-Also if you deployed shield on high level portal, mush harder for enemy to get resources, and destroy it.
+Also if you deployed shield on high level portal, much harder for enemy to get resources, and destroy it.

 ## **Links**
 * **Plan links and fields carefully.** You must not be fast at linking, in case you linking more than 4 portals,